 - Carpet/Upholstery cleaner*

-*We opted to make a natural upholstery cleaner for spot removal.
-However, you can also use a store-bought cleaner.
+*You may want to make a natural upholstery cleaner for spot removal.
+You can also use a store-bought cleaner.
 Just make sure to test a small patch of fabric first.Continue to 3 of 6 below.

 03 of 06

 The first step is to vacuum up all the loose crumbs, dirt, and fur from the upholstery.
 Keep an eye out for bug droppings or other signs of pests.
 You'll want to get the vacuum into every cranny possible and might need to go over the couch multiple times.